Siri Remote: First generation

 The first generation Siri Remote is visually distinguished by a trackpad covering the upper third of its face.
-The multi-touch surface allows for clicking, swiping in any of four directions for navigation, and tilting the trackpad button in any direction to "tilt" buttons in the interface.
+The glass multi-touch surface allows for clicking, swiping in any of four directions for navigation, tilting the trackpad button in any direction to "tilt" buttons in the interface.
 The Siri Remote is equipped with dual microphones for spoken input for Siri and text entry.
 In addition to controlling the Apple TV itself, the Siri Remote can learn the IR codes to control the volume of a TV, sound bar, or receiver.

+The remote has a InvenSense ITG-3600 chip providing accelerometer and 3-axis gyroscope functions.
+The trackpad is driven by a Broadcom BCM5976C1KUB6G touch screen controller.

-On September 12, 2017, along with the announcement of the Apple TV 4K, Apple announced an updated Siri Remote with a raised white border around the menu button and additional motion input for apps.
+On September 12, 2017, along with the announcement of the Apple TV 4K, Apple announced an updated Siri Remote with a raised white border around the menu button and additional motion data for apps, providing attitude and rotation rate, in addition to the acceleration and gravity data generated by the original version.
 Additionally, the price was reduced to $59.

 Second generation

 On April 20, 2021 Apple announced a redesigned second generation Siri Remote in conjunction with an updated Apple TV 4K.
-The new remote is thicker with a curved back, changes the trackpad to a circular touch-enabled click pad reminiscent to the iPod click wheel; in the audiovisual player, it allows you to navigate through the video stream like a jog dial.
+The new remote is thicker with a curved back, changes the trackpad to a circular touch-enabled click pad reminiscent of the iPod click wheel; in the audiovisual player, it allows users to navigate through the video stream like a jog dial.
 The new remote replaces the menu button with a back button, adds television power and mute buttons, and moves the Siri button to the upper right-side edge.
 The remote does not include an accelerometer and gyroscope, which were present in the previous Siri Remote, making it incompatible with some games.
 It is backwards compatible with previous tvOS-based Apple TVs and ships with an updated SKU of the Apple TV HD.